 Now the promise of Genesis 16:20 and the promise of Genesis 17 is that out of the loins of Ishmael would come a great people, but not the covenant people, a great people but not the covenant people.
 But both Genesis 16 and 17 indicate to us that Ishmael was not the covenant people but would become the persecutor of the covenant people, the persecutor of the covenant people.

-Now Paul picks up this story and if you'll notice Galatians 3 and 4 for just a moment, in Galatians 3:16 Paul writes, "Now to Abraham and his seed...singular...were the promises made.
-He saith not and to seeds as to many, but as of one and to thy seed which is Christ."
+Now Paul picks up this story and if you'll notice Galatians chapter 3 and 4 for just a moment, in Galatians 3:16 Paul writes, "Now to Abraham and his seed (singular) were the promises made.
+He saith not and to seeds as of many, but as of one and to thy seed, which is Christ."
 Now Abraham really initially had two seeds but only one of them would be the line through whom the ultimate one seed, Christ, would come.

 Now having said that let me hurry to say that not all Arabs are equally the persecutors of Israel but there have been many throughout history.
 And there are many now still surrounding the nation Israel who would like to see the elimination of that nation.
 And what amazes me is that even though in many ways the Arab world occupies the oil riches presently that they do and have many riches in some places, though others are poor, they still long to have the country of Israel.
 Many of Ishmael's descendants would obliterate Israel if they could immediately.